FidelusAleksander/ghcertified/content/questions/actions/question-055.md

 subject: []
 ---

-# A workflow was initially run on `commit A` and failed.
-You fixed the workflow with the subsequent `commit B`.
-When You re-run that workflow it will run with code from which commit?
 > https://docs.github.com/en/actions/managing-workflow-runs/re-running-workflows-and-jobs#about-re-running-workflows-and-jobs
 1. [x] It will run with code from `commit A`
 1. [ ] It will run with code from `commit B`